skilchen/bots_doc_b/docs/TranslationAlt.md

 -   mapping script returns alt-value
 -   do another translation using the alt-value.

-Background information: [TranslationRules how bots determines what to translate](.md).
+Background information: [how bots determines what to translate](TranslationRules.md).

 ### By example